 The initial increase in trading activity saw daily volumes double relative to average 2009 volumes.
 Of course, not everyone was bidding the value down, since each seller required a buyer.
 In fact, the divergent assessments of the event are evidenced by the large spread of daily high-low trading values relative to the closing price.
-By the end of the trading day on April 28, the value of BP had actually recovered 1 percent of its pre-disaster value.
-Those who expected the value of BP to recover outbid those who expected it to decline further.
-That changed on April 29.
-BP opened down 1.5 percent from its close the night before, and then lost another 6 percent.
+By the end of the trading day on April 28, the value of BP had actually recovered one percent of its pre-disaster value.
+Those who expected the value of BP to recover out-bid those who expected it to decline further.
+That changed drastically on April 29.
+BP opened down one and a half percent from its close the night before, and then lost another six percent.
 Although this decline is modest compared to the eventual loss BP's valuation would take, market activity increased markedly at 13 times the company's usual trading volumes.
-Just over a week after the explosion, and a week after the sinking of the Deepwater Horizon, the divergent calculations of market participants rendered extreme price volatility.
-Over the next week the company's market capitalization would fluctuate wildly between 7 and 22 percent below its pre-disaster value.
-During that week, BP's daily high-low spread averaged 6 percent of its closing price, compared to a 3.6 percent spread for the S&P 500, expressing the efforts of market participants to calculate the future of an ongoing, indeterminate event.
+Just over a week after the explosion, and a week after the sinking of the Deepwater Horizon, the divergent calculations of market participants rendered extreme price volatility (Figure 3).
+Over the next week the company's market capitalization would fluctuate wildly between seven and twenty-two percent below its pre-disaster value.
+During that week,